The Power He “Knows Not”

 Which is where I suspect that the real uniqueness of the Elder wand may be confusing the issue.
 Death handed that wand to Peverill and Peverill expected it to work for him.

 But Peverill was a designated target.
-ALL living wizards are designated targets to the original Master of that wand.
+ALL living wizards are designated targets to the Master of that wand.

 But it will function for any of them.
 It doesn’t invoke the polarity reversal of a normal wand when a target picks it up and tries to use it.
 It just won’t enhance their own native powers.
 And it doesn’t give them any clue as to the fact that they are the target.

 But it won’t work against its Master.
 And they cannot force it to.
+You cannot kill Death.

 So Harry Potter will either be killed in the course of his Auror duties by some other wand, or he may die in his bed at an advanced age.
 And in either case, he will take the Mastery of that wand back out of the world with him.